Back to TIL

 I played around with LUKS encryption in one of my Ubuntu Proxmox VMs.
 Quickly ran into the first inconvenience: having to type in the decryption password every single time I reboot the VM.
 The Proxmox noVNC console isn’t really great with copy and paste on macOS.
 So, having to type it by hand all the time was painful.

+The solution is to be able to do it via SSH.
 I knew that Dropbear (a tiny ssh server) is the solution to that, I just never configured it.
-It was quite straightforward.
+It wasn’t easy but it also wasn’t hard.

 sudo apt install dropbear-initramfs